ibm-ecosystem-engineering/watson-ai-ops-310-guide/420-run-book/11-execute-runbook/readme.md

 # Runbook Execution

-This article explain about how to execute the run book in the event manager.
+This article explain about how to execute run book in Event Manager.

 The article is based on the the following